fstark/fixmovies/SPECIFICATIONS.md

 It will the reload the user interface with the mp4 file.

+The mkv file will be deleted:
+ if a .Trash folder exists on the file's volume the file will be moved there (eiter via a rename or by using some command-line tool). if not, a confirm dialog will popup and file will be rm'ed if confirmed

-## When the file is an 'mp4' file, a "go" button will appear
+## The the process will continue:

-It will

-### Rename existing subtitles to follow the .lang.srt rule, with 'lang' being the 2 letter iso code.
+It will rename existing subtitles to follow the .lang.srt rule, with 'lang' being the 2 letter iso code.

-### Copy the french subtitle as a direct '.srt' if present

-### If no french subtitle is present, it will do the same with the english subtitle

 ### Result

-After potential conversion and renaming, we will have an mp4 file and the best suitable subtitle with the same name, with no language extension, suitable being french first, english second.
-The subtitles will also be availalble as .lang.srt, with -nn for multiple subtitles.
+After potential conversion and renaming, we will have an mp4 file and the best suitable subtitles availalble as .lang.srt, with -nn for multiple subtitles.

+Identical subtitles (same content) will be folded into one (ie: one copy left, all others removed)

+###

+Additional UI: a button (check box) that will allow the user to specify that he wants to convert+rename to be executed automatically when a file is dropped.